hyosung11/Launch-School/Courses/journal.md

 19:01 I finished dumping notes into my study guide and now I want to shape my notes.

 19:16 Interested in watching some March Madness now.

+## 20220327 일요일

+09:47 I took my time getting out of bed and started today.
+It's Sunday morning and missing sleep because of watching basketball and soccer caught up with me and today is the only day I can sleep in later.
+Not sure about this Salesforce position.
+I'll apply and see how it goes.

+9:49 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Work on Study Guide 2.0
+   * [x] 2.
+Anki Cards Review
+~~   * [ ] 3.
+Read *The Coding Career Handbook*, Chapter 35: Conference CFPs (Call for Papers)~~
+   * [x] 4.
+Career Karma: Reframing your past experience for a new tech career
+   * [x] 5.
+Coding Career Meeting
+~~   * [ ] 6.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?~~
+   * [x] 7.
+Meet with Derek Barker about Salesforce position

+2. What will you do today?
+   * [ ] 1.
+Work on Study Guide 2.0
+   * [ ] 2.
+Anki Cards Review
+   * [ ] 3.
+Read *The Coding Career Handbook*, Chapter 35: Conference CFPs (Call for Papers)
+   * [ ] 4.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I woke up late which is good for me to get rest.
+I have a referee assignment in the afternoon and soccer practice this evening after dinner.